 Chew your food well.
 Why is this important?
 God wants us to chew our spiritual food also.
 This is called meditating on Godís Word (see Joshua 1:8; Psalm 1:2; 119:97).
 We should chew Godís Word over and over again in our mind.
-Donít just read a verse from the Bible, but think about that verse again and again, and ask yourself the question: How can i put this verse to work in my life?
+Donít just read a verse from the Bible, but think about that verse again and again, and ask yourself the question: How can I put this verse to work in my life?

 Also, do not skip meals!
 Get up in time to eat a good breakfast.
 Donít rush through the meal and swallow your food in a big hurry.
 Be sure to eat lunch (not snacks and treats in place of lunch).
-Be sure to eat a good supper (not snacks and treats before supper).
+Be sure to eat a good supper (avoid snacks and treats before supper).